 - Thrifty Customer Care

 Have a problem during normal U.S. business hours?
-There's a high probability that your rental car company even has social media staff on Facebook and/or Twitter to address customer concerns quickly!
+There's a high probability that your rental car company even has social media staff on Facebook and Twitter to address customer concerns quickly.

 Ready to rent your next rental car?
-Request a quote below and we'll send you the best possible offers within minutes!
-When you go to finalize a reservation, remember to use the frequent renter programs and know the program rules!
+Request a quote below and we'll send you the best possible offers within minutes.
+When you go to finalize a reservation, remember to include your frequent renter number.